Amazon Echo Recorded And Sent Couple's Conversation — All Without Their Knowledge

 But while those episodes had the air of slapstick, these recorded-conversation incidents show what can happen when people welcome devices that are always listening.

-"The Amazon Echo, despite being small, is a computer — it's a computer with microphones, speakers, and it's connected to the network," Daniel Kahn Gillmor, a staff technologist for the American Civil Liberties Union's Speech, Privacy, and Technology Project, told the Post.
+"The Amazon Echo, despite being small, is a computer — it's a computer with microphones, speakers, and it's connected to the network," Daniel Kahn Gillmor, a staff technologist for the American Civil Liberties Union's Speech, Privacy and Technology Project, told the Post.
 "These are potential surveillance devices, and we have invited them further and further into our lives without examining how that could go wrong.
 And I think we are starting to see examples of that."

 Have an Echo and want to know what it has been recording?